AviatrixSystems/ace-automation-day-zero/docs/introduction.md

 As shown in the diagram, inside the region, there are the following resources:

 - A transit vpc with single `Aviatrix Transit Gateway`.
-- A spoke vpc with single `Aviatrix Spoke Gateway` for a workload called `BU1 Bastion` in a `Network Domain` called `BU1`.
+- A spoke vpc with single `Aviatrix Spoke Gateway`, for a workload called `BU1 Bastion`, in a `Network Domain` called `BU1`.
 This host has a public IP as well as a private IP.
-You can ssh to it as ubuntu.
+You can ssh to it as the `ubuntu` user.
 Be sure to set a strong password.
-- A spoke vpc with single `Aviatrix Spoke Gateway` for a workload called `BU2 App` in a `Network Domain` called `BU2`.
+- A spoke vpc with single `Aviatrix Spoke Gateway`, for a workload called `BU2 App`, in a `Network Domain` called `BU2`.
 This host has only a private IP.
-The Spoke Gateway is configured for `Single IP Source NAT` to allow, monitor, and secure egress traffic to the internet.
+The Spoke Gateway is configured for `Single IP Source NAT` to allow, monitor, and secure egress traffic to the Internet.

+### Lab 2

 In Lab 2, you will configure a `Connection Policy` via Terraform to connect `BU1` and `BU2`.
 At that point, you will be able to ssh to `BU2 App` by first connecting to the `BU1 Bastion` public IP.

-In Lab 2, you will also resize an Aviatrix gateway via Terraform.
+You will also resize an Aviatrix gateway via Terraform.

+### Lab 3

 In Lab 3, you will collaborate with other stakeholders in ACE, Inc (Application Developers and InfoSec teams) to form a CI/CD pipeline for securing Egress traffic in `BU2`.
 We will monitor and visualize this in CoPilot as we adjust what FQDNs are allowed to be accessed on the Internet.